 Fine particles from wildfire smoke are good at finding their way into your house and wreaking havoc on your indoor air quality (IAQ).
 This is terrible for your respiratory health, especially if you suffer from pre-existing heart or lung conditions.

-Fortunately, there are a few ways to combat the smell of wildfire smoke in your home.
+Fortunately, there are a few ways to reduce the smell of wildfire smoke in your home.
 Making sure your HVAC systems are optimized for better quality breathing is one of them.

 How Does Wildfire Smoke Affect the Air Quality in Alberta?